 \section{Motivation and Our Benchmark}

-\paragraph{Motivation.}The analyses in \ourmodel~are inspired by a scientific question: To what extent do LLMs learn generalizeable reasoning abilities?
-This question motivates our focus on measuring LLMs performance on tasks that require contextual understanding and perform multi-step operations, which are crucial to perform well on complex downstream tasks.
+\paragraph{Motivation.}The analyses in \ourmodel~are inspired by a scientific question: To what extent do LLMs learn generalizable reasoning abilities?
+This question motivates our focus on measuring LLMs' performance on tasks that require contextual understanding and perform multi-step operations, which are crucial to perform well on downstream tasks.